 The same 65% could imply completely different things.

 Therefore, when dealing with vague numerical entities like averages, it is important to use visual tools to express variations, such as standard deviance.
 Graphs and distribution charts are an easy and effective way to convey the significance of numbers.

 Benefit: The situation hidden behind the numbers is clarified.

-While numbers do have a certain eloquence about them in that can convey information briefly, they can also be very silent and mysterious at times, unless put in the right context and explained in the right manner.
-I’m sure these tips will help you do that!
+While numbers do have a certain eloquence about themーnot to mention a power to convey crucial informationーthey can also be mysterious, unless put in the right context and explained in the right manner.
+Follow these tips, and you should be able to do just that!